Accelerate Learning: How Do You Move Them Forward Quickly and Effectively?October 13, 2022 March 25, 2023

 - “At risk” students often do not understand the structure of a graphic organizer.
 This inhibits their use of it for learning.

-- Later this same graphic organizer will be used during the lesson with grade level content to lift out key concepts and ideas.
+- Later this same graphic organizer will be used during the lesson with grade-level content to lift out key concepts and ideas.

 Previewing and Activating Thinking

 When background knowledge is not present for some or all students, teachers can accelerate learning by creating it.
 This may be done by reading a story, showing a picture, or watching a short video clip.
 The brain is a pattern-seeking device.
-Anytime new information is received it immediately begins to search for associations that can be made with previous knowledge.
+Anytime new information is received, it begins to search for associations that can be made with previous knowledge.

-Helping at-risk students: “How do we move them forward quickly and effectively?”
+Accelerate Learning: “How do we move them forward quickly and effectively?”